-My tween can grab and go in the morning, and she’s all set, and my middle can eat, and I know that she is getting everything she needs to start her day.
+My tween & teen can grab and go in the morning, and she’s all set, and my middle can eat, and I know that she is getting everything she needs to start her day.
 I also made Egg Muffins which the in between child wants no parts of but my husband has found these convenient too as he is a Kindergarten teacher and is trying to remain on the clean eating plan that he has fully embraced over the summer months.
 My personal favorite is the Chocolate Walnut Muffins, but there are so many topping options you can do.
 We have Apple Chai, Chocolate Almond, Strawberry Chocolate, Strawberry Blueberry, Blueberry and next week going to give Mango and Banana a try.
-I hope you enjoy these fast, easy, yummy treats for you family, and if you try any new flavors, please let me know.
+I hope you enjoy these fast, easy, yummy treats for your family, and if you try any new flavors, please let me know.
 I am always looking for ways to make meal time fun, healthy and tasty.

 What are you quick breakfast ideas?

 - 2 Bananas ( I prefer not ripe because it's not as sweet but you can use ripe)